The List of Kendrick Lamar Albums in Order of Release Date

 How many albums does Kendrick Lamar have?

-The discography of an American rapper Kendrick Lamar has released five studio albums, one compilation album, one extended play (EP), five mixtapes, 65 singles (including 44 as a featured artist), and three promotional singles.
+Kendrick Lamar has released six studio albums, one compilation album, one extended play (EP), one soundtrack album, and five mixtapes.

-All Kendrick Lamar Albums in Order: Check Out The List of Kendrick Lamar Albums in Order of Release Here!
+All Kendrick Lamar Albums in Order of Release Here!

 Here is the list of Kendrick Lamar Albums in Order of Release Date: